 Even if the company successfully develops the treatment, however, the patent issue remains a variable.
 According to the ministry’s patent site, Forxiga's has two substance patents that expire in April 2023 and January 2024, respectively, and one formulation patent that expires in 2028.
 Local companies have tried to get a patent invalidation for Forxiga’s formulation patent but have failed, however.

-If Hanmi avoids the substance patent through the salt-altering strategy, the company may be able to speed up the launch of generics two years in advance from the nearest patent expiration period of 2023, a company official said.
+If Hanmi avoids the substance patent through the base-altering strategy, the company may be able to speed up the launch of generics two years in advance from the nearest patent expiration period of 2023, a company official said.